sammanthp007/Linux-Kernel-Development/1. Introduction to the Linux Kernel/README.md

 > source code like other Unix systems.
 Where desired, it has deviated from the
 > path taken by other implementations, but it has not forsaken the general
 > design goals of Unix or broken standardized application interfaces.

+## Application <-> Kernel <-> Hardware
+> **Applications running on the system communicate with the kernel via system calls:**
+> When an application executes a system call, we say that the *kernel is
+> executing on behalf of the application.* Furthermore, the application is said
+> to be *executing a system call in kernel-space*, and the *kernel is running in
+> process context.* This relationship that applications call into the kernel via
+> the system call interface is the fundamental manner in which applications
+> get work done.